magister Stephanus de Langetun

 Melrose, died on the day of St Lucy.2 After his death,

-Master Andrew of Moray was elected, who—refusing to be bishop—sought permission from the
+Master Andrew of Moray was elected, who—refusing to be bishop—having sought permission from the

-lord pope, and humbly resigned the honour of so great a dignity.
+lord pope, humbly resigned the honour of so great a dignity.
 In his place Robert,

-chaplain of the lord W[illiam], king of Scots, was proposed as a substitute.
+chaplain of the lord W[illiam], king of Scots, was appointed as a substitute.
 Dom Adam,

 abbot of Melrose, was elected to the charge of the bishopric of Caithness on 5 August.

-Dom Arnold, abbot of Cîteaux, was elected and consecrated as archbishop of Narbonne.
+Dom Arnaud, abbot of Cîteaux, was elected and consecrated as archbishop of Narbonne.
 He

 destroyed the Albigensian sect by preaching the word of life with every effort,

 confirming the faith of Christ, and persecuting them.
-He was succeeded by Dom Arnold,
+He was succeeded by Dom Arnaud,

-abbot of St John’s Well.
-Dom Wido, abbot of Clairvaux, exhausted by the lasting severity
+abbot of Fontaine-Jean.
+Dom Wido, abbot of Clairvaux, exhausted by the strictness

-of the Order and made wearier by extreme old age, resigned to God and to the Order the
+of the Order for so long, aggravated by extreme old age, resigned to God and to the Order the

-seal of the same house and prelacy which he was unable to hold further.
+seal of the same house and prelacy which he was unable to hold any more.
 After the lapse

-of a few days, he departed from this light in the fullness of ripe old age.
+of a few days, he departed from this light in the venerable ripeness of old age.
 He was

 succeeded by Dom Conrad, abbot of Villeurbanne.
 Dom Adam, abbot of Newbattle, resigned